 Gum and Mints

 It is important to cater for the majority of emotions that you feel; therefore your box can help you in multiple situations.
-By including at least one item that appeals to each of the senses, it is likely that you are covered!
+By including at least one item that appeals to each sense, it’s likely that you’re covered!
 Most of the items in my box are small and transportable.
 Therefore I can always keep the box with me and have the safety of having things close to me that I know help in tricky situations.
-If you can’t bring your box with you then you can still take a couple of things from it that will support you in your day.
+If you can’t bring your box with you then you can still take a couple of things from it that will support you during the day.

 The Little Box Of Distractions